tonethar/IGME-230-GDD-2017-Fall/weekly/Week-09-Notes.md

 - how to import the jQuery library, and utilize [`jQuery.ajax()`](http://api.jquery.com/jquery.ajax/)

 ## III.
 Chibi Matching
-The Chibi Matching homework touches on the following:
+The Chibi Matching demo touches on the following:

 - CSS sprite sheets
 - CSS *transitions* utlizing the `transition` property.